blackdevopss/prod-grade-gcp/README.md

 # production-grade-gcp
-Technical DevOps recipes for a Production Grade Datacenter in Google Cloud.
+Technical DevOps recipes for a production-grade datacenter in Google Cloud.

 # Design Areas
    - Network